thinkle12/pyproteininference/docs/input_format.md

 </SpectrumIdentificationItem>
 ```

-When selecting custom scores to use from your mzIdentML file you can select any of the cvParam options under SpectrumIdentificationItem.
-For example, we might want to use the MS-GF:PepQValue (MS:1002055). <br>
+When selecting custom scores to use from your mzIdentML file you can select any of the `cvParam` options under SpectrumIdentificationItem.
+For example, we might want to use the `MS-GF:PepQValue` (`MS:1002055`). <br>
-However, when selecting custom scores from mzIdentML files you will actually input the `accession` listed above instead of the `name`. <br>
+An important note when selecting custom scores from mzIdentML files is that you will actually input the `accession` listed above instead of the `name`. <br>
 So, for selecting `MS-GF:PepQValue`, you would actually input `MS:1002055` into the parameter file (See below). <br>
 Also, given that `MS:1002055` scores are better if they are lower we would insert it as a multiplicative score. <br>
 The `score` section of the parameter file in this case might look like this: